Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 To round the edges of the workpiece safely and precisely, you should clamp it well.
 Use screw clamps, quick clamps or clamping claws.
 To avoid pressure marks in the wood, place a support between the workpiece and the clamp.
 For heavy workpieces, it may be sufficient to place them on a support rail with an anti-slip coating.
 Then you can mill all around without a clamp getting in the way.
 However, make sure that the workpiece does not slip.

-Step 4: Milling
+Step 4: Mill the rounding

 You can find more information on milling processes in our encyclopedia article on up-cut milling.